heshamelmasry77/heshamelmasry77/README.md

 ### Hi there 👋

 8+ yrs exp. front-end dev.
-Skilled in HTML, CSS, JS.
-1yr of teaching exp.
-Dedicated to creating visually stunning & UX websites and mentoring future developers.
+Skilled in HTML, CSS, and JS.
+2yr of teaching exp.
+I am dedicated to creating visually stunning & UX websites and mentoring future developers.

 <!--
 **heshamelmasry77/heshamelmasry77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.